 This analytical note offers ways of developing IBM at the agency, interagency, and international levels.
 Combined, they could help overcome war-related challenges and curb the exodus of people from Ukraine.

-Reforms” project implemented by Europe without Barriers think tank within the framework of the project “Multicomponent Civic Support for IBM-related Reforms”, implemented by the International Center for Migration Policy Development (ICMPD) and funded by the European Union.
+The publication was prepared in the framework of the “Multicomponent Civic Support for IBM-related Reforms” grant project implemented by the “Europe without Barriers” think tank, within the framework of the project “EU4IBM-Resilience” implemented by the International Center for Migration Policy Development (ICMPD) and funded by the European Union.